bhouston/template-typescript-monorepo/README.md

 - React for UI
 - Both react and vanilla JS libraries
 - Command line, React, and webserver apps
-- ESBuild for fast builds
+- ESBuild for fast bundles
 - Hot reload of React
-- Auto service resetart for webservers
+- Auto service resetart for the webs erver
 - Lerna for managing the monorepo dependencies in parallel builds
 - Prettier for code formatting
 - ESLint for linting